What’s the secret to higher producing—and more productive—sales teams? Data.

 The two solutions differ: while Maptive integrates with virtually every spreadsheet and CRM Software, eSpatial only integrates with Salesforce.
 So, not only is it expensive on its own—$1,295 per year for a single user, and $2,995 for teams (with up to five users), even considering the required Salesforce-eSpatial stack comes with a hefty cost.

 Google Maps is great.
 With its ease of use, free access, Street View, and robust API, Google Maps handily earns the award of “lowest-barrier-of-entry route planner.”
 No wonder sales mapping software solutions like Maptive and eSpatial build their services on Google Maps.

 Already using Salesforce?
 Then Geopointe may work well for you as it’s less cost-prohibitive and more flexible than eSpatial.
-Prices start as low as $55 per user, and any features you want, outside of visualizing basic sales data, are available as add-on upsells.
-While Geopointe is not the right choice for most sales teams, it’s perfect for organizations that use Salesforce, are price-conscious, and prefer to pick their features as opposed to getting everything out-of-box.
+Prices start at $55 per user, and any features you want, outside of visualizing basic sales data, are available as add-on upsells.
+While Geopointe is not the right choice for most sales teams, it’s perfect for organizations that use Salesforce, are price-conscious, and prefer to pick their features instead of getting everything out of the box.

-If you want your sales team to thrive in the modern market, sales mapping software is a must-have.
+Sales mapping software is a must-have if you want your sales team to thrive in the modern market.
 Integrating your customer data with detailed maps, these solutions give you the precise information you need to create sharply optimized territories, spot high-potential opportunities, and elevate your revenue generation far above your expectations—and competition.

-Because it offers the full range of key features, as well as its ease-of-use, flexibility, and customization, Maptive is the best sales mapping software available.
+Because it offers the full range of key features and ease-of-use, flexibility, and customization, Maptive is the best sales mapping software available.

 Maptive gives your organization great tools to systematically increase your sales, including the ability to: